SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Conclusions

-From Mar.
-2015 to Apr.
-2016, he was a Visiting Scholar in the Electrical Engineering Department, Columbia University, New York, NY, USA.
-He was a recipient of the Best Paper Award from the IEEE International Conference on Communication, Control, Computing and Electronic Engineering in 2017.
-He was recognized by the IEEE Wireless Communications Letters (WCL) as an Exemplary Reviewer in 2021 for significant contributions made in furthering the objectives of IEEE Communications Society. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhimin Chen (M'17)} was born in Shandong, China, in 1985.
-She received the Ph.D. degree in information and communication engineering from the School of Information Science and Engineering, Southeast University, Nanjing, China in 2015.

-Since 2015, she is currently an associate professor at Shanghai Dianji University, Shanghai, China.
-From 2021, she is also a Visiting Scholar in the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong.
-Her research interests include array signal processing, vehicle communications and millimeter-wave communications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Liang Liu (S'14-M'15)} received the B.Eng. degree from the Tianjin University, China, in 2010, and the Ph.D. degree from the National University of Singapore in 2014.
+\begin{IEEEbiography}[{ }]{Liang Liu (S'14-M'15)} received the B.Eng. degree from the Tianjin University, China, in 2010, and the Ph.D. degree from the National University of Singapore in 2014.
 He is currently an Assistant Professor in the Department of Electronic and Information Engineering at the Hong Kong Polytechnic University.
-Before that, he was a Research Fellow in the Department of Electrical and Computer Engineering at National University of Singapore from 2017 to 2018, and a Postdoctoral Fellow in the Department of Electrical and Computer Engineering at University of Toronto from 2015 to 2017.
-His research interests include the next generation cellular technologies and machine-type communications for Internet of Things.
-He was the recipient of the 2021 IEEE Signal Processing Society Best Paper Award, the 2017 IEEE Signal Processing Society Young Author Best Paper Award, and a Best Paper Award from 2011 International Conference on Wireless Communications and Signal Processing.
+Before that, he was a Research Fellow in the Department of Electrical and Computer Engineering at National University of Singapore from 2017 to 2018, and a Postdoctoral Fellow in the Department of Electrical and Computer Engineering at the University of Toronto from 2015 to 2017.
+His research interests include the next generation cellular technologies and machine-type communications for the Internet of Things.
+He was the recipient of the 2021 IEEE Signal Processing Society Best Paper Award, the 2017 IEEE Signal Processing Society Young Author Best Paper Award, and the Best Paper Award from the 2011 International Conference on Wireless Communications and Signal Processing.
 He was recognized by Clarivate Analytics as a Highly Cited Researcher in 2018.
-He is an editor for IEEE Transactions on Wireless Communications, and was a leading guest editor for IEEE Wireless Communications special issue on “Massive Machine-Type Communications for IoT”. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yun Chen (Member, IEEE)} received the B.Sc. degree from UESTC in 2000 and the Ph.D. degree from Fudan University in 2007.
+He is an editor for IEEE Transactions on Wireless Communications, and was a leading guest editor for IEEE Wireless Communications special issue on “Massive Machine-Type Communications for IoT”. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yun Chen (Member, IEEE)} received the B.Sc. degree from UESTC in 2000 and the Ph.D. degree from Fudan University in 2007.